yamahadodger/legacy-scoreboards-support-script/README.md

 https://creativecommons.org/licenses/by-nc-nd/4.0/

 # How to use?
-It's the best to use it with this launch parameter: +exec sbo
+It's the best to use it with this launch parameter: +exec yamahadodger/sbo

 **Main page link:** https://gamebanana.com/scripts/10691